 You blame yourself even more.
 Becoming more and more confused.

 You may have completely lost reality now, as the narcissist, gaslights, manipulates and twists all the blame onto you, as you still don’t know what’s happening, you believe them, turning time and time again to them, they may offer you a glimpse of love or false apology, if they feel the need to do so, to send you back into that trance.

-Some of you may even end up on a psychiatric ward, or on antidepressants, often with anxiety problems and health problems.
+Many end up on antidepressants, often with anxiety problems and health problems.

-Then, they leave, no word no nothing, they’ve just gone, you are completely lost and driven even further into depths of disappear.
+Then, just as you need them the most, they leave, no word no nothing, they’ve just gone, you are left completely lost and driven even further into depths of despair.